 One of the most prevalent mental illnesses is anxiety.
 About 40 million individuals in the US suffer from mental illness, according to the National Alliance on Mental Illness [1*].

-Anxiety often arises in reaction to a danger or when confronted with a difficult circumstance, such a job interview or a public performance.
+Anxiety often arises in reaction to a danger or when confronted with a difficult circumstance, such as a job interview or a public performance.
 In this instance, it heightens awareness and motivates action.
 However, anxiety might interfere with your daily life if it becomes worse.
 Let’s explore more about the signs of anxiety attacks and how to prevent them down below.

 How Do You Feel During an Anxiety Attack?

 The symptoms of an acute anxiety episode might differ from person to person.
-But there are other typical indicators, like:
+But there are other typical indicators, like

-An strong anxiety episode might peak after several minutes and then either gradually or suddenly fade.
+A strong anxiety episode might peak after several minutes and then either gradually or suddenly fade.
 Additionally, anxiety attacks cause worry about having them again, which makes a person avoid places where they have previously happened.

 The Distinction Between Anxiety and Panic Attacks